SkimMilkEXE/BuildingQOL/README.md

 - Copy/paste chest contents, sign text, and other tile entities (item frames, weapon racks, display dolls, hat racks, food platters, logic sensors, training dummies, pylons) along with their tiles
 - Erase all tiles/walls inside a selection
 - Undo/redo for paste and erase, up to 50 actions back
+- Save/load the clipboard to a file, so a schematic can be carried into a different world
 - Optional tile grid overlay for precise alignment
 - Mod config for outline color/thickness and auto-reframe on paste